 How can I protect my plants from insects naturally?

+There are few natural garden pest control tactics you can employ.
 First, ensure your environment is completely sealed off and humidity and temperature levels are ideal.
 The best way to prevent pests is growing indoors in a grow tent, making it almost impossible for pests to infiltrate your plants.

 If you still find pests present, you can use traps which will attract the insects away from your plants.
 You can also use sulfur burners and evaporators to deter pests from your plants.